-The Republic

-2. The territory of the Republic shall comprise -

-The territory of the Republic
+Republic

-- (a) the territories which immediately before the Proclamation of Independence on the 26th day of March, 1971 constituted East Pakistan fand the territories referred to as included territories in the Constitution (Third Amendment) Activities 1974, but excluding the territories referred as excluded territories in that Act; and] - (b) such other territories as no become included in Bangladesh.
+- 2. The territory of the Republic shall comprise - - (a) the territories which immediately before the Proclamation of Independence on the 26th day of March, 1971 constituted East Pakistan $^4\mathbb{I}$ and the territories referred to as included territories in the Constitution (Third Amendment) Act, 1974, but excluding the territories referred to as excluded territories in that Act; and] - (b) such other territories as may become included in Bangladesh.